 We’ve all heard about how loads of people switch energy supplier and how they save loads of money – but it’s all a bit…hypothetical isn’t it?
-Until you actually do it yourself, it just feels like a bit of a myth that you could actually save that much money (around £200 if you’ve never previously switched)**.
+Until you actually do it yourself, it just feels like a bit of a myth that you could actually save that much money - on average consumers could save around £220**.
 So, what can we say that would tempt you to make the switch and save today?

 How about the fact, that January 2017 was yet another record month for energy switches?
 More than 345,000 people made the change, which is up by 80,000 from January 2016.
 And around a third of those moves were to small or mid-tier energy providers – proving once again that big isn’t always best.